News

 • Common Immune Response Protective Across Many Diseases

-Combined, infection, autoimmunity and cancer account for 40 percent of deaths worldwide and represent major global health challenges.
-In a Cell Reports paper, ISB researchers detail how the human immune system works in common ways across diseases.
-Their findings offer promising avenues for exploring multi-disease therapeutic strategies.
+Infection, autoimmunity and cancer account for 40 percent of deaths worldwide.
+In a Cell Reports paper, ISB researchers detail how the human immune system works in common ways across diseases – findings that offer promising avenues for exploring multi-disease therapeutic strategies.

 • Breakthrough T Cell Discovery Has Huge Potential for Engineering Custom Immune Responses